 In short, it's an easy way to get away from hosted checkout pages from third-parties or e-commerce platforms.
 You know the pre-built checkout modules are optimized to boost sales, and you still get the solid pricing and reliable interface of the regular Stripe system.

 Not only that, but you can adjust your checkout area to fit your brand perfectly.
-Elements work with far less code than usual, and it gives you the best building blocks for making your own checkout experience.
+Elements works with far less code than usual, and it gives you the best building blocks for making your own checkout experience.

 Stripe Review: Customer Support